kyamagu/matlab-sqlite3-driver/README.md

  * Boost C++ Library
  * SQLite3

-In UNIX, these dependencies are usually available in the package manager.
+In UNIX, these dependencies are usually available in a package manager.
 For example, in Debian/Ubuntu, install packages by:

     $ apt-get install build-essential libsqlite3-dev libboost-dev